 Ambient light sensor

 Ambient light sensors detect the time of day.
 They narrow the light spectrum so that only light forms noticeable to the human eye are identified.
 That light is converted into a digital signal and then broadcast to the processor inside the fitness tracker.
-This can be used, for example, to make the screen of the wearable brighter or darker.
+This can be used, for example, to make the screen of the wearable brighter or darker, thus saving battery life.